jmcooper/angular-hogwarts-tdd-kata/README.md

 Very nice, you wrote the description and the expectation first.
 Keeping the test simple helps your thinking.

 What happens if you run it? **It will generate errors.
-You can see them by running ``test/HogwartsTests.hmtl`` with development tools open.**
+You can see them by browsing to ``test/HogwartsTests.hmtl``.**

-What is the meaning of: "mockCatalogRepository is not defined"? **It means my mockCatalogRepository is not setup.**
+What is the meaning of: "mockCatalogRepository is not defined"? **It means my mockCatalogRepository is not setup -- I'm referencing it in my test before I even declare it.**

 ### Test 1: Make it Fail